dbasch/geohash/README.md

 # Geohash

 A Clojure library for encoding/decoding	[geohashes](http://en.wikipedia.org/wiki/Geohash) with performance comparable to the [reference Java implementation](https://github.com/kungfoo/geohash-java).
+Adapted from https://github.com/talkto/geohash/ (30x slower and not correct as of 10/2014).

 ## Usage